deephyper.hpo.ExperimentalDesignSearch#

 None

-which does not use any stopper.n_points (int, optional) – Number of points to sample.
+would select the argmax of estimated objective values (through a predictive model).n_points (int, optional) – Number of points to sample.
 Defaults to

 None